Kouty (Nymburk District)

 Kouty is a municipality and village in Nymburk District in the Central Bohemian Region of the Czech Republic.
 It has about 300 inhabitants.

 Etymology

-The word kout (plural kouty) means 'corner'.
-Places were often so named after the bend of a watercourse or after the narrow end of a meadow and gradually changed from singular to plural.
+The Czech word kout (plural kouty) means 'corner'.
+Places were often so named after the bend of a watercourse or after the narrow end of a meadow, and gradually changed from singular to plural.

 Geography

 Kouty is located about 7 km east of Nymburk and 45 km east of Prague.
 It lies in a flat agricultural landscape in the Central Elbe Table.
 The Blatnice Stream flows through the municipality.

 History

 The first written mention of Kouty is from 1345.

 Transport

 There are no railways or major roads passing through the municipality.